SSA ORGANIZATIONAL MANUAL

 - The Regulations and Reports Clearance Staff (TBJ-11) is the principle organization within SSA responsible for the development of Agency regulations, Social Security Rulings, and Federal Register Notices.
 Drafts regulations and guides documents through the clearance process in SSA, the Office of Management and Budget (OMS), and the Office of the Federal Register (OFR).
 Develops and submits the annual Regulatory Plan and the semi-annual Unified Agenda of Federal Regulations to OMB.
 Manages SSA’s Good Guidance process, maintains the Agency’s automated regulations tracking system, and provides relevant content for SSA’s Internet website and Intranet WebPages.
 Includes the Agency’s Regulations Officer and establishes and maintains Agency standards for the development of regulations and rulings.
 Administers the regulatory and procedural requirements governing SSA’s collection of information from the public stemming from the Paperwork Reduction Act (PRA) and provides liaison service with OMB.
 It works with customers on OMB clearances of forms or other ways of collecting information from the public, guiding them through the clearance process and facilitating timely OMB clearance.
 Develops and submits SSA’s annual Information Collection Budget.
 Reports clearance staff work with SSA components to ensure PRA compliance, to identify Agency burden reduction initiatives, and to determine the burden hours SSA imposes on the public.

-- The Program Administration and Financing Staff (TBJ-12) handles issues relating to the administration and financing of agency programs, service delivery, issues affecting federal agencies in general, and other administrative issues.
+- The Program Administration and Financing Staff (TBJ-12) handles issues relating to the administration and financing of agency programs, service delivery, computer systems and data exchanges, immigration, and Social Security numbers and cards, as well as issues affecting federal agencies in general, and other administrative issues.

 - The Office of Congressional Affairs (TBK) serves as a consultant to the Deputy Commissioner, Legislation and Congressional Affairs with regard to establishing and maintaining effective congressional relationships.
 Focuses on legislative relationships for planning and coordination among Executive Branch offices/Agencies and Hill components.
 Establishes and maintains liaison functions with the White House, other Executive Branch Agencies, and Congressional offices.
 Networks with counterparts in other agencies to foster a coordinative approach to legislative strategy.
 Directs the activities of the Washington, D.C., DCLCA staff in carrying out activities related to liaison with the Hill and coordination with other Agencies.